 I can disclose that, although a 'good Aussie', she was born in Europe.
 'Both of her parents were German,' says her granddaughter, April, adding that the family emigrated when Marion was still a toddler.

-And it was in Melbourne, in 1984, as a glamorous brunette in her mid-30s, with two young children from a previous relationship, that Marion so nearly signed her own death sentence.
+in 1984, as a glamorous brunette in her mid-30s, with two young

 She married Alexander Montagu, 13 years her junior, the powerfully built, charming, 'rather handsome' nephew of the 11th Duke of Manchester.